gurugoile/papyrus-lua-quest-system/README.md

-# papyrus-lua-quest-system
-Modular Lua-based quest and dialog system inspired by Papyrus, for the Godot Engine.
 # Papyrus-to-Lua Quest and Dialog System

 This project implements a flexible and moddable quest and dialog system for the Godot game engine using Lua as the scripting language.
 It provides a modern alternative to Bethesda's Papyrus scripting language, with a planned converter for existing `.psc` files and a powerful Lua-based runtime that supports quests, branching dialogs, and in-game consequences.